Topics in this article include:

 improved organ & vein integrity

 The human body was designed to function perfectly for hundreds of years.
-Our lifestyle habits, environment and diet have taken their toll, shortening our lives, while making our few years we do have less enjoyable than they could be.
+Our lifestyle habits, environment, and diet have taken their toll, shortening our lives, while making the few years we do spend on earth to be less enjoyable than they could be.

 It is possible to reverse many of these effects with consistent application of Nature's herbal resources and a few dietary changes.
-Lifestyle habits and environmental changes may come slower, yet still, we can improve what years we still live with a few sensible choices.
+Lifestyle habits and environmental changes may come slower, yet still, we can improve what years we still have left with a few sensible choices.